 This vaccine is injected into a muscle.
 Your child will receive this injection in a doctor's office or clinic setting.

 This vaccine is given in a series of shots.
 The first shot is usually given when the child is 2 months old.
-The booster shots are then given at 4 months and 6 months of age, and again at 15 to 18 months of age.
-In some cases, a 5th booster dose is given at 4 to 6 years of age.
+The other shots are then given at 4 months and 6 months of age.
+The booster shot is given at 15 to 18 months of age.
+The first shot may be given as early as 6 weeks of age.

 Your child's individual booster schedule may be different from these guidelines, especially if the child does not start this series of shots before 7 months of age.
 Follow your doctor's instructions or the schedule recommended by the health department of the state you live in.

 Your doctor may recommend treating fever and pain with an aspirin free pain reliever such as acetaminophen (Tylenol) or ibuprofen (Motrin, Advil, and others) when the shot is given and for the next 24 hours.
 Follow the label directions or your doctor's instructions about how much of haemophilus b conjugate (PRP-T) vaccine to give your child.

 It is especially important to prevent fever from occurring in a child who has a seizure disorder such as epilepsy.

 Contact your doctor if you will miss a booster dose or if you get behind schedule.
 The next dose should be given as soon as possible.
 There is no need to start over.

 Be sure your child receives all recommended doses of this vaccine.
 If your child does not receive the full series of vaccines, he or she may not be fully protected against the disease.

 An overdose of this vaccine is not likely to occur.

 What should I avoid before or after receiving this vaccine?